 The coronavirus disease 2019 (COVID-19) pandemic disrupted our lives and our healthcare systems and accounted for millions of illnesses across the globe ranging from mild to severe to deadly.
 COVID-19 vaccination is a critical tool in stopping this pandemic.

 There are several COVID-19 vaccines that are in the late stages of development.
-Currently, two vaccines have been authorized for use by the U.S. Food and Drug Administration and recommended by the Centers for Disease Control and Prevention.
+Currently, three vaccines have been authorized for use by the U.S. Food and Drug Administration (FDA) and recommended by the Centers for Disease Control and Prevention (CDC).
 These vaccines are designed to teach your body’s immune system to recognize and fight off the virus that causes COVID-19.
+There are several COVID-19 vaccines that are in the late stages of development and may be authorized for use in the future.

 Information about COVID-19 vaccines will be updated frequently as new information becomes available.